kaushakijha/URA_7/README.md

 ## 🤝 Contributing

-We welcome contributions to MediConnect!
+We welcome contributions to Doc2You!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)